Fellow Since 2006

 Asociación Civil Andar

-This profile was prepared when Raúl Lucero was elected to the Ashoka Fellowship in 2006.
+This description of Raúl Lucero's work was prepared when Raúl Lucero was elected to the Ashoka Fellowship in 2006.

 Raúl Lucero is integrating people with disabilities into mainstream society by developing their capacities and encouraging their autonomy to become socially independent.